-Halloran, Lukoff & Smith, P.C. helps people create trusts to ensure that their assets are properly managed and held for the future use of their family members or designated beneficiaries.
+Halloran, Lukoff, Smith & Tierney, P.C. helps people create trusts to ensure that their assets are properly managed and held for the future use of their family members or designated beneficiaries.
 The assets held by a trust can be used to pay for necessary medical, educational and health-related expenses for the trust’s beneficiaries.
 Because a trust is designed to exist for a certain period of time, the courts require that a trustee is chosen to administer and be responsible for the management of the trust.
 Trusts may be included in your will or as a separate legal entity.
 Sometimes trusts are used to avoid the probate process or to minimize estate and income taxes.

 Contact an estate planning law firm you can trust, Halloran, Lukoff, Smith & Tierney, P.C.